 One theory as to the origin of the name “Hot Rod” has it that “hot” refers to parts being stolen, and “rod” to the vehicle.
 And so “Hot Rodders” were those who modified their cars for speed.
 These modifications also extended to the car’s appearance with a unique paint job, or a vinyl decal.

 Today, getting a decal on your car is still possible.
-Companies that provide also provide vinyl decals for cars.
+Companies that provide custom wall decalsalso provide vinyl decals for cars.
 And there is nothing that speaks of your love for Hot Rodding than a flamed side splash.

 The hood ornament is one feature that has disappeared over the decades.
 Its original purpose was as a motometer, to gauge engine temperature.
 With time, car designers began to add a little flair to the motometer by dressing it up with fancy embellishments.
 By the 1920s, the temperature gauge was no longer placed on the hood of the car and had made its way to the car’s dashboard, where it was easier for drivers to see.
 But the hood ornament continued to be used as a cap for the radiator, which was contained under the hood.
 Popular hood ornament designs in the twenties and thirties included animals and winged creatures.

 Sadly, by the late fifties, car makers began to conceptualize a different kind of car.
-And today, in car showrooms.
+And today, hood ornaments are a rare sight in car showrooms.
 Among the reasons cited are pedestrian safety concerns, aerodynamics, and vandal problems.
 But despite all of that, nothing says Americana like a shiny and sleek sculpture on your hood.

 The Big Boxy Convertible

 So even while electric and self-driving cars seem to be here to stay.
-And these alternatives are and possibly safer (the jury is out on that one), design wise they could learn from years gone by.
+And these alternatives are easier on the environment and possibly safer (the jury is out on that one), design wise they could learn from years gone by.
 And if nothing else, indulging in some nostalgia may be just what classic car lovers need to brace themselves for the future.